Cyan Tec and FANUC Bring MTC’s Vision of Large-scale Robotic Laser Cutting Cell to Life

 When selecting the control system, compatibility with laser – including, potentially, those from other suppliers – was an important consideration.

-It is clear that this large-scale demonstration cell is the perfect showcase to help manufacturers across a range of sectors understand just what is possible within the field of automated laser cutting.
-To find out more, contact the MTC at laser@the-mtc.org.
+This large-scale demonstration cell showcases the advanced capabilities of the Cyan Tec team and illustrates what is possible within the field of automated laser cutting.
+To find out more, contact sales@cyan-tec.com